 Remove formalities, eliminate bureaucracy

 Setting up and leading a great product development team is not an easy task.
-You need talent, the right conditions and a strong culture in order to unleash the energy and creativity to the right direction: a great product.
+You need talent, the right conditions, and a strong culture in order to unleash the energy and creativity in the right direction: a great product.